Arbelaezch/FHIR-patient-portal/README.md

         │  6.
 GET /fhir/Patient/{id}       │
         │ ────────────────────────────────>│
         │                                  │ 7.
 Retrieve token from Redis
-        │                                  │    Proxy request to Epic FHIR API │                                  │    Return FHIR resource
+        │                                  │    Proxy request to FHIR API │                                  │    Return FHIR resource
         │ <────────────────────────────────│
 ```

-The Epic access token is stored server-side in Redis and never sent to the browser.
+The access token is stored server-side in Redis and never sent to the browser.
 The browser holds only a signed session cookie that references the Redis entry.

 ## Project Structure